cwiredu1/cwiredu1/README.md

 # 👋 Hi, I'm Charles!
-🏫Data Science/ Data Analytics enthusiast sharing about my journey and learning in Data Science <br> 📖Studied Data Science at the Ball State University, Muncie, US<br>Check out my Portfolio for all of my projects, skills and Professional Training Certificates.<br>🏢I am currently opened to work as Data Scientist and located in Indianapolis Area, IN.<br> 🚶‍♂️‍➡️In my free time, I like to read, hike, travel, and explore different music genres over a cup of tea (In no particular order).
+🏫Data Science/ Data Analytics enthusiast sharing  my journey and learning in Data Science <br> 📖Studied Data Science at the Ball State University, Muncie, US<br>Check out my Portfolio for all of my projects, skills and Professional Training Certificates.<br>🏢I am currently opened to work as Data Scientist and located in Indianapolis Area, IN.<br> 🚶‍♂️‍➡️In my free time, I like to read, hike, travel, and explore different music genres over a cup of tea (In no particular order).

 ## 👋🏻 Connect with Me